arnaudpourbaix/creature-editor/creature-editor-web/src/common/README.md

 ```

 - `plusOne` - a simple directive to load a Google +1 Button on an element.
-- `titleService` - a service to change the page title, complete with a
-  consistent suffix.

 Every component contained here should be drag-and-drop reusable in any other
 project; they should depend on no other components that aren't similarly